 Hakimi, Gueye, and Diallo win Ligue 1 title with PSG

-Achraf Hakimi, Idrissa Gueye, and Abdou Diallo have won the 2021-22 French league title with Paris Saint-Germain with four matches to spare.
+Achraf Hakimi, Idrissa Gueye, and Abdou Diallo have won the 2021-22 Ligue 1 title with Paris Saint-Germain with four matches to spare.

 Mauricio Pochettino’s men emerged as champions following Saturday’s 1-1 draw with Lens inside Parc des Princes.